Rhind Mathematical Papyrus 2/n table: Explanations

 Ahmes was suggested to have converted 2/p (where p was a prime number) by two methods, and three methods to convert 2/pq composite denominators.
 Others have suggested only one method was used by Ahmes which used multiplicative factors similar to least common multiples.
+A detailed and simple explanation of how the 2/p table may have been decomposed was provided by Abdulrahman Abdulaziz.